merely-useful/py-rse/index.md

 when the `setup` function is called in `setup.py`.
 On the TestPyPI webpage,
-the user interface displays description in the grey banner and long_description in the section named "Project Description".
+the user interface displays description in the grey banner and long_description in the section named "Project Description."

-Other metadata that might be added includes the author email address, software license details and a link to the documentation at Read The Docs.
+Other metadata that might be added includes the author email address, software license details and a link to the documentation at Read the Docs.

 ### Exercise \@ref(packaging-ex-separating-requirements) {-}